Regulating Greed Over Time in Multi-Armed Bandits: Conclusions

 \section{Conclusions}

 The dynamic trends we observe in most retail and marketing settings are dramatic.
-It is possible that understanding these dynamics and how to take advantage of them is central to the success of multi-armed bandit algorithms.
-We showed in this work how to adapt regret bound analysis to this setting, where we now need to consider not only how many times an arm was pulled in the past, but precisely when the arm was pulled.
+It is possible that understanding these dynamics and how to take advantage of them is central to the success of multi-armed bandit algorithms in a very large class of situations that occur in practice (such as retail).
+We showed in this work how to adapt algorithms and regret bound analysis to this setting, where we now need to consider not only the average number of times that an arm was pulled in the past, but precisely when the arm was pulled.
 The key element of our algorithms is that they regulate greed (exploitation) over time, where during high reward periods, less exploration is performed.

-There are many possible extensions to this work.
-In particular, if $G(t)$ is not known in advance, it may be easy to estimate from data in real time, as in the dynamic peak grabber strategy.
-The analysis of the algorithms in this paper could be extended to other important multi-armed bandit algorithms besides $\varepsilon$-greedy and UCB.
-Further,future work will consider the connection of mortal bandits (with appearing/disappearing arms) with the $G(t)$ setting, since for mortal bandits, each bandit's $G(t)$ function can change at a different rate.
+The algorithms that can regulate greed outperform significantly standard ones, and the results are supported by simulations and a study on the Yahoo! event log dataset that was created specifically for evaluating the performance of multi-armed bandit algorithms.
+We chose to show how to adapt very well known algorithms to this setting (in theory and in practice), but there are many possible extensions to this work to many other important multi-armed bandit algorithms.